 - Citric fruit: The citric acid in this fruit relaxes your esophageal sphincter.
 Oranges and grapefruit, in particular, contribute to heartburn by making the symptoms worse.

 - Peppermint: This sweet relaxes your stomach, allowing food to move more quickly to your intestines.
 But if you’re suffering from heartburn, peppermint will make it worse.

 Two more notes about foods to avoid when you’re trying to eliminate your heartburn symptoms:

-- Try not to eat anything within two hours of going to bed.
+- Try not to eat anything within two to four hours of going to bed.
 You digest better when you’re upright.
-It’s more difficult on your body to digest when you’re lying down.
+It’s more difficult for your body to digest when you’re lying down.

 Drinks to Avoid to Reduce Heartburn

 There are also beverages you should avoid if you are trying to reduce your heartburn symptoms:

 - Caffeine: Caffeinated beverages like coffee and tea tend to make your heartburn symptoms worse.
 Drink decaffeinated coffee and teas whenever possible or say No.